-As is true in most cases, the best way to navigate the import clearance process in Senegal is to develop good communications and relations with the importer who has significant experience in the process summarized below.
+As it is true in most cases, the best way to navigate the import clearance process in Senegal is to develop good communications and relations with the importer who has significant experience in the process summarized below.

 Import procedures include the following (See GAIN Report SG7005):

-• The importer or local agent deposits a Preliminary Import Declaration seven days before shipping imported goods when the value of the merchandise is equal or greater than \$2,000.

-An approval of the Preliminary Import Declaration is obtained from the Division of Consumption and Quality of the Ministry of Trade, Industry and Informal Sector

-- after submitting three copies of the Pro Forma Bills of Lading with the declaration.
+- The importer or local agent deposits a Preliminary Import Declaration seven days before shipping imported goods when the value of the merchandise is equal or greater than \$2,000.
+The Division of Consumption and Quality of the Ministry of Trade, Entrepreneurship, and Informal Sector approves the Preliminary Import Declaration after submission of three copies of the Pro Forma Bills of Lading and the declaration.
 The Preliminary Import Declaration is valid for six months and can be extended for three months.
 This must be cancelled and reissued if the supplier change, the value of the order increased by more than ten percent, or if there is a modification in the quantity of the order. - Any FOB import value equal to or greater in value than CFA three million (\$6,000) must be inspected by a U.S. pre-shipment inspection company before the shipment.
 This company must present a clear report of findings; and issue a Pre-Shipment Inspection Certificate (PSI).
-Note that PSI is not required for the following products: live animals; perishable goods for human consumption neither frozen, nor deep frozen (meat, fish, vegetables and fruit); plants and flowers; Cereals imported or approved by the public sector; and any imports with a total order FOB value equal to or below CFA 3 million.
+Note that PSI is not required for the following products: live animals; perishable goods for human consumption neither frozen, nor deep frozen (meat, fish, vegetables and fruit);plants and flowers; Cereals imported or approved by the public sector; and any imports with a total order FOB value equal to or below CFA 3 million.

-Goods imported for re-export are subject to a temporary admission system and are not assessed for customs duties.
+Imported goods intended to be re-exported are subject to a temporary admission system and are not assessed for customs duties.
 However, customs officials may decide to spot-check as this system is sometimes abused.